Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula: Data and Statistical Problem

 Since this conditional joint density is hard to estimate in one step, we decompose our approach into two sub-parts using Sklar's theorem \citep{sklar} on copulas, which are multivariate cumulative distribution functions (CDFs) for which the marginal probability distribution of each variable is uniform on the interval $[0, 1]$.

-Sklar's theorem links the marginal and the joint probability density functions (PDFs) together through the copula density for random variables in $\mathbb{R}^n$, providing a means of getting information about one of these quantities by knowing the other two.
-But we notice that the observed rainfall $y_{i,t}$ are not continuous random variables, indeed $y_{i,t}\geq0$ meaning it is restricted to $\mathbb{R}_{\geq0}$ the positive real line including zero.
-Furthermore, a rainfall value for a dry day translates to a zero-valued observation, making our observations a case of \emph{zero-inflated data}, in which zero-valued data points are over-represented.
+Sklar's theorem uses copula densities on $[0,1]^n$ to link the marginal density functions from $n$ dimensions together, thereby forming a joint probability density function (PDFs) for random variables in $\mathbb{R}^n$.
+But we notice that the observed rainfall $y_{i,t}$ is a non-negative random variable with a significantly high probability of zero, as a rainfall value for a dry day translates to a zero-valued observation, making our observations a case of \emph{zero-inflated data}, in which zero-valued data points are over-represented.